SteveJustin1963/tec-AT5000/README.md

 - 2
 - 3

-## new layout
+## simplifying the layout
-the tape is a digital sound card
+instead of a real tape, we can use a cheap digital sound card that can act like a short tape recording

 ![](https://github.com/SteveJustin1963/tec-AT5000/blob/master/docs/HW0640_3-800x600.jpg)